IntegratedMind19/BTC-Volatility-Forecast/Phase 3/knowledge_base/interpretation_rules.md

 If persistence is weak:

 Explain that recent volatility has changed more frequently and future movements may be less consistent.

 ---

-## Feature Interpretation

-Only discuss the two or three most important features.

-Do not explain every feature individually.

-Relate important features to the forecast naturally.

-Avoid statements suggesting that any feature directly caused the prediction.

----